manavmunjal/Nexus/README.md

 - **Case Normalization**: Converts all text to lowercase for consistency

 ### 2. **Machine Learning**
-- **Naive Bayes Multinomial Classifier**: Probabilistic model optimized for text classification
+- **SVM Multinomial Classifier**: Probabilistic model optimized for text classification (experimantal)
 - **FilteredClassifier**: Combines preprocessing (TF-IDF) with classification in a pipeline
 - **Multi-class Support**: Handles positive, negative, and neutral sentiments
 - **Probability Distributions**: Provides confidence scores for each sentiment class